-[FATALITY ONLY] Again, please accept my sincere sympathy and regret for your loss.
-If OSHA can be of any assistance to you, your family, or friends, please do not hesitate to contact us.
+[FATALITY ONLY] Again, please accept my sincere sympathy and condolences for your loss.
+If OSHA can be of any assistance to you or your family, please do not hesitate to contact us.

 [Regional Administrator or Area Director's Name] Regional Administrator or Area Director